mkthewlis/hotel-eko/README.md

 - Ontop of the hero image, they feature the respective Sign In or Sign Up forms, prompting a user to access the parts of the website that require authentication.
 - These pages can only be accessed when signed out / signed in respectively, so authorised users cannot sign in again.
 - Once signed in, users are redirected to their 'My Account' overview page.

+#### Error pages: 404 and 500 pages

+- Built with the same structure, these pages have a large hero image with a textbox notifying the user of the issue on it.
+- They feature buttons to take users back to the home page and the hotel email address to get in touch.

+#### My Details

+- The message at the top of the page changes depending on if the user is new to the site, if they have items already in their retreat and if they have previous orders.